 When you think about the different flight delay reasons that are out there, it’s likely that you remember “mechanical trouble” as a part of that process.
 Whether it’s a landing wheel or the air conditioning, mechanical issues need to be sorted out before a plane is safe to take anywhere.

 Mechanical failure of an aircraft is not considered a force majeure (unforeseeable circumstances that prevent someone from fulfilling a contract).
-Using AirAdvisor, a party affected by mechanical failure can get between 250 and 600 Euros in compensation.
+Using AirAdvisor, you can get between 250 and 600 Euros in compensation.

 Planes have all sorts of things that bounce off of the windshield while in flight.
 But, there are times where the windshield is starting to see some problems that may be of concern, and that’s where delays can happen.

-Large birds are typically the worst culprit for this, so it’s important for pilots to keep an eye on what’s going on and whether or not they need to do a cursory look at the windshield when they get to their destination.
-If they find that there’s a potential issue, it’s going to cause delays for people on the ground.
+Large birds are usually the worst offenders, so pilots should keep an eye on what's going on and whether they need to take a quick glance through the glass when they arrive at their destination.
+If they discover a possible problem, it will cause delays for those on the ground.

 Waiting on Cargo

 Many passenger jets transport additional goods while in the air.
 Planes attempt to balance things out and use space properly, whether they're transporting goods or pets.
 As a result, cargo might be one of the causes of aircraft delays you may encounter when traveling.
 The plane will be delayed if the cargo is delayed.